pyOpenSci/pyopensci.github.io/_posts/2024-07-22-pyopensci-at-scipy-2024.md

 [community-led peer review process](/about-peer-review/index.html) to achieve several goals:

-* Help scientists find vetted, trusted, and maintained software.
+* Helping scientists find vetted, trusted, and maintained software.
-* Help scientists build better software.
+* Helping scientists build better software.
-* Provide maintainers with credit for the important work they do to support open science.
+* Providing maintainers with credit for the important work they do to support open science.

 <figure>